DeploymentResearch/HydrationKitWS2022/README.md

 ![Running the Windows ADK 11 WinPE Addon Setup.](docs/ADk11WinPEAddonSetup.png)

 *Running the Windows ADK 11 WinPE Addon Setup.*

+**Note:** Because the Windows ADK for Windows 11 does not include the 32-bit (x86) version of Windows PE, you'll need to create an empty x86\WinPE_OCs folder structure in the Windows ADK folder.
+MDT doesn't use, but still looks for, this directory.

+More information can be found in this blog post: [https://www.deploymentresearch.com/windows-11-deployment-using-mdt-8456-with-windows-adk-23h2-build-25398/](https://www.deploymentresearch.com/windows-11-deployment-using-mdt-8456-with-windows-adk-23h2-build-25398/)

 3\.
 Install **MDT 8456** (MicrosoftDeploymentToolkit_x64.msi) with the default settings.